HKFP has assembled a guide to mental health services available in Hong Kong. Last updated: June 2023.

 Family Crisis Services: The Family Crisis Support Centre operated by Caritas provides 24-hour assistance to people of all ages, genders and races.
 Services provided include 24-hour hotline service, short-term emergency intervention with overnight accommodation, temporary retreat and others.

-Po Leung Kuk has a hotline for women who require emotional support or are facing family violence situations; the number also deals with applications for admission to refuge centres.
+Po Leung Kuk has a hotline for women who require emotional support or are facing family violent situations; the number also deals with applications for admission to refuge centres.
 There is also a 24-hour hotline aimed at providing emotional support to men troubled by relationships with their families.

 Services for teens: The Hong Kong Federation of Youth Groups has a counselling service targeted towards young people (aged 6 to 24) and their parents; it offers online counselling and a counselling hotline that runs Monday to Saturday, 2pm to 2am.